Course: Art in the Czech Lands I/2: Medieval

 Faculty Study plan (Version) Category of Branch/Specialization Recommended year of study Recommended semester

-Faculty: Faculty of Arts Study plan (Version): Czech Studies for Foreigners (2025) Category: Philological sciences - Recommended year of study:-, Recommended semester: Summer
+Faculty: Faculty of Arts Study plan (Version): Theory and History of Art (2026) Category: Theory and history of arts - Recommended year of study:-, Recommended semester: Summer